What Does YouTube CTR Actually Mean? Stop Misreading Your Click-Through Rate — YT SEO Architect

 What CTR is considered good on YouTube in 2026?

-4-10% is a healthy CTR range for most channels.
-Below 2% indicates a thumbnail or title problem.
+Most channels aim for a healthy CTR range, but the ideal percentage can vary.
+A low CTR may indicate a thumbnail or title problem.
 Compare your CTR to your own channel average, not to industry benchmarks, because every niche has different norms.

 How do I increase my YouTube CTR?